How a wholesome diet and veterinary care can work together to help diabetic dogs

 What is Diabetes?

-Insulin is a hormone produced by the beta cells of the pancreas (also called Langerhans islets).
+Insulin is a hormone produced in the pancreas by the beta cells (also called the islets of Langerhans).
 Its primary function is to make carbohydrates (sugars) available to the cells as a source of energy.

 Symptoms of Diabetes

 The symptoms of diabetes are usually not very specific.
 Increased thirst, urination, and appetite, weight loss, inappetence, vomiting, cataracts, and weakness are all signs that can also be common in other conditions such as kidney or liver disease, or adrenal disorders.

 Diagnosis is usually obtained by detecting abnormal fasting glucose levels in blood and urine.